 How to exit your business via an MBO

-On top of this, we have now entered a cost-of-living crisis, causing consumers to buy less and spend more on energy costs and business owners to seriously rethink their spending habits.
-Businesses are finding it harder to attract and retain staff with wages failing to keep pace with the rising cost of living, leading to increased staff turnover as employees are seeking better-paid work.
+Also, we have now entered a cost-of-living crisis, causing consumers to buy less and spend more on costs.
+Along with business owners to seriously rethink their spending habits.
+Businesses are struggling to attract and retain staff with wages not keeping pace with the rising cost of living.
+Leading to increased staff turnover as employees are seeking better-paid work.

-All the above factors are enough to make business owners think about where they see themselves and the business in the years to come.
-It may be that it’s time for them to pass the business over to the next generation, maybe entering into retirement or if it is a family-run business, letting the younger generation take the reins and push the business into its next phase of life.
+All these factors are enough to make business owners contemplate where they see themselves and the business in future years.
+It may be that it’s time for them to pass the business over to the next generation.
+Maybe entering into retirement or if it is a family-run business, letting the younger generation take the reins and push the business into its next phase of life.

-A management buyout may be something on the cards for your business this year and if you have been thinking about this next step, we’ve put together a short article on how to do just that.
+A management buyout may be something on the cards for your business this year.
+If you’ve been thinking about this next step, we’ve put together a short article on how to do just that.

 What is a management buyout and how does it work?